MaJerle/stm32-cube-cmake-vscode/README.md

 - `project-name.bin` BIN file
 - `project-name.map` map file

-In default configuration, `.hex` and `.bin` files are not generated nor *memory usage* is not displayed.
-We prepared `CMakeLists.txt` file with `POST_BUILD` option, to execute additional commands after successful build.
+In default configuration, `.hex` and `.bin` files are not generated nor *memory usage* is displayed.
+Our prepared `CMakeLists.txt` file includes `POST_BUILD` options, to execute additional commands after successful build.
 Code is already in your CMakeLists.txt file, so no need to do anything, just observe.

+It executes command to:
+- Print used size of each region + final executable memory consumption
+- Generate `.hex` file from executable
+- Generate `.bin` file from executable

 ```cmake
 # Execute post-build to print size